 These three tips apply to all office support jobs, so regardless of your role, following them will help you perform better.

-One word of caution, though: You don’t want to be the person who’s always asking for help but is never available when someone else needs support.
+Gentleman, Gentlewoman's Rule of Thumb: You don’t want to be the person who’s always asking for help but is never available when someone else needs support.
 Whenever possible, offer to assist with future projects.
 Your coworkers also have to deal with time management issues, so lending a hand when you can shows that you understand what they're facing and are grateful for those times they pitch in to help you.